HazeyWazy/naturechime/README.md

 - **WelcomeScreen**: Initial landing page with app features and authentication options
 - **LoginScreen**: Email/password and Google sign-in functionality
 - **CreateAccountScreen**: New user registration with profile picture upload
+  - **Difference from Design:** Added a note under the username field stating _"You cannot change it later."_

 #### Main Application Screens

 - **MainScreen**: Container for the main navigation tabs

+  - **Difference from Design:** The AppBar originally designed to include a profile picture icon on the right side has been omitted in the final implementation.

 - **HomeScreen**: Dashboard with quick access to recent recordings
 - **LibraryScreen**: Personal collection of recorded sounds
 - **ExploreScreen**: Discover and browse other users' recordings
 - **RecordScreen**: Audio recording interface
 - **ProfileScreen**: User profile management and settings
+  - **Difference from Design:**
+    - The _Edit Profile_ button was replaced with an **Edit Profile Picture** button.
+    - The _Favourites_ functionality was removed from this screen.
+    - Account management buttons (such as _Log out_, _Delete account_, etc.) are centered on the screen rather than left-aligned as originally planned.

 ### Services